Premian-Labs/range-order-bot/README.md

    either be `development` or `production`.
 5. Navigate to `src/config/liquiditySettings.ts` and review each and ever setting.
 Instructions & descriptions of settings are provided in the file.
-6. Run `npm run start` in the command line to run the range order bot.
+6. Run `yarn start` in the command line to run the range order bot.